minimaldesign/mCSS/src/content/blog/what-is-mcss.md

 ---
-title: "What is mCSS"
+title: "What is mCSS?"
-pubDate: 2024-02-28
+pubDate: 2024-06-19
-description: "mCSS is a minimal CSS framework for people who love CSS."
 author: "Yann"
 tags: ["mCSS", "basics"]
+description: "mCSS is a minimal CSS framework for people who love CSS."
 ---

 ## mCSS philosophy